Detection loophole attacks on semi-device-independent quantum and classical protocols

-In this work we addressed the problem of how non-ideal detection efficiencies can be exploited to fake the result of semi-device independent quantum protocols through DL attacks.
-We discussed conditions under which DL attacks are harmless in terms of the detection probability and of the worst case success probability of a RAC.
-Our main results can be used as a guideline to devise quantum protocols resistant to DL attacks, being thus of relevance for applications such as QKD and QRG.
+For classical protocols, we provided conditions under which DL attacks can not increase the worst case success probability of a RAC.
+Our main results can be used as a guideline to devise quantum and classical protocols resistant to DL attacks, being thus of relevance for applications such as QKD, QRG, and RAC.
+Our approach for quantum protocols is very general, providing necessary conditions for the quantum certification of the devices.
+A natural follow-up question is to understand how DL attacks apply to specific examples of semi-device-independent quantum and classical protocols.

-Some of the presented results - namely Proposition~\ref{thm:nodl2} and Corollary~\ref{thm:nodl4} - hold in the hypothesis that the message $A$ sent by Alice is $2$-dimensional and classical.
-We showed through the example $3 \to \log6$ RAC that these assumptions can not be relaxed trivially.
-Thus remains an open problem how to devise more general conditions under which DL attack is harmless.
+Some of the presented results -- namely Proposition~\ref{thm:nodl2} and Corollary~\ref{thm:nodl4} - hold in the hypothesis that the message $A$ sent by Alice is $2$-dimensional.
+For the classical case, we showed through the example $3 \to \log6$ RAC that this assumption can not be relaxed trivially.
+Thus, it remains as an open problem how to devise more general conditions under which DL attacks are harmless.